Zerfoinder/TimeMachine_FluxCapacitor/README.md

 ### The Circuit
 ![image info](./extras/FluxCapacitor-LEDs-Diagram.png)

-It is the responsibility of the user to generate desired the code so that the level change is made at desired time.
+It is the responsibility of the user to generate the code that changes levels at desired time.

 ## Usage